kyuupichan/electrumx/docs/PROTOCOL.rst

 Electrum Protocol
 =================

-Until now there was no written specification of the Electrum protocol that I am aware of; this document is an attempt to fill that gap.
-It is intended to be a reference for client and server authors alike.
+This is intended to be a reference for client and server authors alike.
-[Since writing this I learnt there has been a skeleton protocol description on docs.github.io].

 I have attempted to ensure what is written is correct for the three known server implementations: electrum-server, jelectrum and